AliceWonderMiscreations/php-ccm/RPM_SPEC.md

 the `/usr/share/ccm/pear` directory for system administrators who would prefer to keep PEAR modules needed for the CCM ecosystem inside the CCM ecosystem.

+Such a utility would scan the `composer.json` files within the `/usr/share/ccm/doc` directory to find what is needed and then offer to use the system `/usr/bin/pear` utility to fetch what is needed and install them.

 This project will not package PEAR modules.

 ## Spec File Provides Tag